MarketplaceUX/marketplace-style-guides/style-guide-copy.md

 ##Grid
-We use a responsive fluid grid system for all of our sites.
-It scales nicely from 4 columns for mobile (320px) to 16 for desktop (1280px).
-Columns are 60px wide with a 20 px gutter.
+We use a responsive frameless grid system for all of our sites.
+It scales nicely from 4 columns for mobile (320px) to 8 for tablet (640px) to 16 for desktop (1280px).
+Columns are 60px wide with a 20 px gutter (with 10px padding on either side).
-/*** EXPAND ON THIS LATER ***/